Personal Homelab

 Early homelab setup

-In the image, I had a wired keyboard and mouse, the lenovo mini pc I received, a small layer 2 network switch, a raspberry pi 5, and a 500GB hard drive I salvaged from another laptop.
-I taught myself how to upgrade the lenovo mini pc from Windows 10 to Windows 11 and bypassed the CPU requirements by using the command prompt.
-I also taught myself how to make the hard drive into a shared network drive using SMB.
-I also had an instance of Rasberry Pi OS running on the raspberry pi 5 and didn't know what else I could do with it at that point.
+In the image: a wired keyboard and mouse, the Lenovo Mini PC, a small layer 2 network switch, a Raspberry Pi 5, and a 500GB hard drive salvaged from another laptop.
+I taught myself how to upgrade the Lenovo from Windows 10 to Windows 11 by bypassing the CPU requirements via command prompt.
+I also set up the hard drive as a shared network drive using SMB and got Raspberry Pi OS running on the Pi.

 Server Hardware